OneNoxTi/sms-api/docs/instruction/sms/reports/bulk_sms_reports.md

 slug: /bulk_sms_reports
 ---

-In this tab you can view bulk sms reports for a specific period, as well as export the report to an xlsx file.
+In this tab you can view bulk mailing reports for a specific period, as well as export the report to an xlsx file.

 To open this tab, select **SMS** → **Reports** in the side menu and select **BULK SMS** tab.